ampache/ampache/README.md

-Ampache Doped
+Ampache
 =======

 Basics
 ------

-Ampache Doped is a web based audio/video streaming application and file manager allowing you to access your music & videos from anywhere, using almost any internet enabled device.
+Ampache is a web based audio/video streaming application and file manager allowing you to access your music & videos from anywhere, using almost any internet enabled device.
-Ampache Doped is a fork of Ampache project.

 Ampache's usefulness is heavily dependent on being able to extract correct metadata from embedded tags in your files and/or the filename.